-A Direct IO deal guarantees a specific number of impressions over a set time period at an agreed-upon rate.
+A Direct IO (insertion order) deal guarantees a specific number of impressions over a set time period at an agreed-upon rate.
 It is an effective way for both publishers and advertisers to benefit from the power of the Triton advertising platform.

-How it Works (in brief)
+How it Works

-Once the contract is signed, the publisher’s advertising operations team (AdOps) enters the details into TAP.
+The publisher’s advertising operations team (AdOps) enters the details into TAP.

 The campaign runs.

-Advertiser/agency pays the publisher.
+The advertiser or agency pays the publisher.

 Why it Works